AztecProtocol/guacamole-ui/src/config/layout.md

 Some components have special props that could be an object with breakpoints as keys.

-In the example below, the Block will have padding size *xs* when device width is more than 1248px; size *m* when device width is between 481px and 1248px; size *l* when device width is less than or equal to 480px.
+In the example below, the Block will have padding size *xs* when device width is more than or equal to 1248px; size *m* when device width is between 480px and 1247px; size *l* when device width is less than 480px.

 ```jsx static
 <Block